Do DPF and EGR Delete Increase Horsepower?

 On-Road vs Off-Road: Is a Delete Kit Right for You?

-• Is your truck registered for off-road/agriculture/competition use only?
+• Is your truck registered for off-road/ag use?

 Delete kits make sense if you want max performance and aren’t bound by emissions laws.